sukanyaChoudhury/PowerBI_Portfolio/README.md

 ## Process
 - Import raw data into SQL server.
+- Connect SQL Server to Power BI and import the Pizza sales data
 - Verify data for any missing values and anomalies, and sort out the same.
-- Run SQL queries for all the requirements and KPIs so that dashboard output can be validated.
-- Connect SQL Server to Power BI and import the Pizza sales data
 - Make sure data is consistent and clean with respect to data type, data format and values used.
-- DAX calculations, Dashboard lay outing, Charts Development and Formatting.
+- DAX calculations, Dashboard lay outing, Charts Development and Formatting using interactive features like slicers, buttons, bookmarks etc.
 - Dashboard/ Report Development
+- Run SQL queries for all the requirements and KPIs so that dashboard output can be validated.
 - Insights generation

 ## Dashboard</br>